samdoidge/samdoidge.com/_posts/2017-03-25-jekyll-sitemap-generator.md

 ---
 layout: post
 title: 'Jekyll XML Sitemap Generator'
-description: 'Sitemaps are still important for SEO, perhaps one of the most improtant things.
+description: 'Sitemaps are still important for SEO, perhaps one of the most important things.

 An XML Sitemap is now really easy to setup in Jekyll - easier than Wordpress, even.'
-comments: True
 tags: [tech]
 ---

-Sitemaps are still important for SEO, perhaps one of the most improtant things.
+Sitemaps are still important for SEO, perhaps one of the most important things.

 An XML Sitemap is now really easy to setup in Jekyll - easier than Wordpress, even.
 Here is my [Sitemap](/sitemap.xml).